The Real Reason Some People Can't Commit

 Advertisement

 In truth, being a commitment-phobe is a distressing and isolating symptom of a range of complex attachment disorders.
-It is not quite the gendered response to intimacy that we have been led to believe it is by pop culture stereotypes - women struggle to commit too.
+It is not quite the gendered response to intimacy that pop culture stereotypes have led us to believe – women struggle to commit, too.
 We also might start out with good intentions only to disappear as soon as things start to get serious.

-Take 32 year old Rebecca, for example.
+Take 32-year-old Rebecca, for example.
 She’s a successful filmmaker who guards her personal time fiercely.
-She either avoids dating completely, lest she meets someone she actually likes, or finds every excuse to justify ending a relationship when it does start to develop.
+She either avoids dating completely, lest she meet someone she actually likes, or finds every excuse to justify ending a relationship when it does start to develop.

 “